Create, activate and manage a Stripe account (required to use Give Lively tech)

 Stripe is an industry-leading payment processor trusted by over 100,000 companies and nonprofits, including Lyft, Shopify, UNICEF and NPR.
 A payment processor manages the financial transaction process by mediating between merchants and financial institutions.

+Stripe and Give Lively are not the same company.
 Much like an account with PayPal or Facebook, a Stripe account is independent of your account with Give Lively.
 By connecting your Stripe account to the Give Lively platform, however, you grant us permission to accept donations, deliver donor data, and transfer funds to you through your Stripe account.

 Is Stripe secure?